How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 1 mL single-use, pre-filled syringe contains a clear, colourless-to-pale yellow, sterile, preservative-free solution that contains 150 mg of alirocumab.
-Nonmedicinal ingredients: histidine, sucrose, polysorbate 20, and water for injection (USP), to pH 6.0.
+Each 1 mL single-use, pre-filled pen contains a clear, colourless-to-pale yellow, sterile, preservative-free solution that contains 150 mg of alirocumab.
+Nonmedicinal ingredients: histidine, sucrose, polysorbate 20 and water for injection (USP), to pH 6.0.

 The rubber needle shield does NOT contain natural latex.

 How should I use this medication?

 The recommended starting dose of alirocumab is 75 mg injected subcutaneously (under the skin) every 2 weeks.
 Depending on the effectiveness of the medication, your doctor may increase your dose to 150 mg every 2 weeks, but most people find that the lower dose is enough.
 Alternatively, your doctor may recommend a dose of 300 mg injected once every 4 weeks.
 This will involve 2 separate injections of 150 mg of alirocumab.